nathanenglehart/nathanenglehart.github.io/t-test.md

 	- For a directional hypothesis, one should conduct a one-tailed T-Test.
 For a non-directional hypothesis, one should conduct a two tailed T-Test.
 - The level of significance or alpha level of the T-Test, e.g. 0.01, 0.05, or 0.10.

 As such, given a T distribution table, one can determine the meaning of T-Test results.

+### References

+Miller, Melissa.
+(2021, June).
+T-Test [Lecture].
+Bowling Green State University: POLS 2900, Bowling Green, OH, United States.